Cornell Official Mascot

 What is Cornell’s school mascot?

-What is the mascot of Cornell University?
-According to school officials, there is no Cornell official mascot.
-Despite this, the Big Red Bear has become an unofficial symbol of Cornell University that countless generations of Cornell students and faculty have grown to know and adore.
+According to officials, there is no Cornell official mascot.
+However, the Big Red Bear has become an unofficial symbol of the university.
+Countless generations of Cornell students and faculty have grown to know and adore.

 Bears quickly became the most famous mascot for the school’s many sporting teams not long after the collegiate sport was introduced.
 The first live Cornell bear, which was given the name “Touchdown,” made its debut in 1915, during the school’s perfect and national championship-winning football season.